Erich-Reitz/noro/README.md

 - `sourceOfSourceIsConst`: If move instruction (mov y x) exists and x was (mov x const), replace it with (mov y const).
 Only for temporaries
 - `removeUnusedTemps`: Remove (for a subset of instruction kinds) instructions that list a temporary as their destination when the temporary is never used

-Finally, `src/impl/compiler/codegen` and `src/impl/compiler/asmgen` construct NASM x86 assembly for the instructions listed.
+Finally, `src/impl/compiler/codegen` and `src/impl/compiler/asmgen` construct Intel x86 assembly for the instructions listed.
 The program is linked with C files so I can print strings and integers.
 This helps test control flow as well.

 ## Example Programs